The Integrated Vehicle and Pollster Routing Problem: An integrated model for routing pollsters and vehicles

-The set of constraints below are introduced to describe time bounds for the duration of a pollster shift and times required to travel and visit each store.
+The following constraints are introduced to define time bounds for the duration of a pollster shift as well as the times required to travel and visit each store.

-Constraints \eqref{re:3a} require that the departure time from a store $i$ to be at least as large as the arrival time plus the service time and, eventually, the time needed in case a pause is taken at that store.
-Observe that the sum in the right-most term in these constraints equals one if a pause is taken at node $i$ and zero otherwise.
-Constraints \eqref{re:3b} and \eqref{re:3c} ensure that the arrival time at a store, within a route, must include the pedestrian or vehicular travel time from the previous visited store, respectively.
-If node $i$ comes right after the depot in any route, then constraints \eqref{re:3d} provide a lower bound on the arrival time of vehicles and pollsters.
-Finally, constraints \eqref{re:3e} link variables $B_i$ and $u^s$ in order to bound the latest arrival time of any vehicle to the depot for each day $s$.
-Here, $M$ is a sufficiently large number such that $M> \max\{t,\tau\} + B_{\max}$.
+Constraints \cref{re:3a} require that the departure time from a store \(i\) be at least as large as the arrival time plus the service time and, if applicable, the time needed for a pause at that store.
+Note that the sum in the right-most term of these constraints equals one if a pause is taken at node \(i\), and zero otherwise.
+Constraints \cref{re:3b} and \cref{re:3c} ensure that the arrival time at a store within a route accounts for the pedestrian or vehicular travel time from the previously visited store, respectively.
+If node \(i\) immediately follows the depot in any route, then constraints \cref{re:3d} provide a lower bound on the arrival time of vehicles and pollsters.
+Finally, constraints \cref{re:3e} link the variables \(B_i\) and \(u^s\) to bound the latest arrival time of any vehicle at the depot for each day \(s\).
+Here, \(M\) is a sufficiently large number such that \(M > \max\{t, \tau\} + B_{\max}\).